rafaelbernard/blog-exercise/README.md

 # blog-exercise

-Welcome to README file of the blog exercise challenge.
+Welcome to README file of the exercise challenge.
 I will try to go straight to the point so we have fun!

 ## requirements

 - php 7.*
 - mongodb
-- mysql
 - nodejs

 ## install/publish

-[1] Create .env file at `lvl-rest/.env`
+[1] Create .env file based on .env.example at `lvl-rest/.env`

 Observe database configurations.
-We are using MySQL for users and MongoDB for everything else.
+We are using MongoDB.
 Then, database configuration is mandatory as example:

 ```
 DB_CONNECTION=mysql